AmberWho/TDA_PropertyTaxMaps/README.md

 # TDA_PropertyTaxMaps
-Appendix of Topological Data Analysis in an Economic  Context: Property Tax Maps
+The supplementary materials of Topological Data Analysis in an Economic Context: Property Tax Maps.